ethanwong2008/ethan_2027/navigation/about.md

 - I have traveled the world playing baseball; My favorite place I played was in Hawaii
 - My favorite subject is math
 - My hobbies are playing sports and playing videogames

+### My Family and Culture
+- My whole family is Chinese
+- I have family is San Francisco and Boston and I visit them as much as possible
+-